On Jacobian group arithmetic for typical divisors on curves: Jacobian arithmetic for typical divisor classes

 In the appendix, we give formulas for a speedup of the algorithms of~\cite{FASKKM} by approximately 15\%, arising from revisiting the previous work in light of the considerations that led to Proposition~\ref{proposition3.12}.

-We now move on to generalizations for arbitrary $C$.
+We now address the generalization to arbitrary $C$.
 Following the discussion at the beginning of Section~\ref{section3}, we represent all typical elements of $\Pic^0(C)$ as $[D - g\Pinf]$ for a unique typical divisor $D$ of degree~$g$.
 We will occasionally relax this to assume merely that $D$ is semi-typical.

 As we have already discussed, ``flipping'' $D$ corresponds to negation in the Jacobian.
 The other basic operation in the Jacobian is the ``addflip'' operation, in the terminology we introduced in~\cite{KKM}.
-For the rest of this appendix, it is convenient for us to separate this operation into two cases: \begin{enumerate} \item The first case, which we will continue to call ``addflip'', takes as input two typical divisors $D,D'$, that one typically hopes will be disjoint.
+For the rest of this section, it is convenient for us to separate this operation into two cases: \begin{enumerate} \item The first case, which we continue to call ``addflip'', takes as input two typical divisors $D,D'$, that one typically hopes are disjoint.
 Then we want to produce an output divisor $D''$ for which there exists a degree $3g$ element $s \in W^{3g}_{D+D'}$ with divisor $\Divisor s = D + D' + D''$.
-This means that $[D'' - g\Pinf] = -([D - g\Pinf] + [D' - g\Pinf])$. \item The second case, which we will call ``doubleflip'', is the analog of the above in the situation where $D=D'$.
+This means that $[D'' - g\Pinf] = -([D - g\Pinf] + [D' - g\Pinf])$. \item The second case, which we call ``doubleflip'', is the analog of the above in the situation where $D=D'$.
 Thus $[D'' - g\Pinf] = -2[D-g\Pinf]$ in $\Pic^0(C)$, and $s \in W^{3g}_{2D}$ satisfies $\Divisor s = 2D + D''$. \end{enumerate} The basic idea, of course, is that an addflip consists of carrying out an addition, as in Subsection~\ref{subsection3.1} (producing a divisor of degree $2g$), followed by a flip as in Subsection~\ref{subsection3.2}, so the final answer is again a divisor of degree~$g$.
 A doubleflip is similar, except that the initial addition is replaced by a doubling, as in Subsection~\ref{subsection3.3}.
 In doing this, we must take care to specify (i) precise values of $N$, and (ii) choices of algorithms to compute the spaces $W^N_E$ for various intermediate divisors $E$; the goal in doing so is to ensure that we can always certify the final answer after an addflip or a doubleflip to be typical.
 Alternatively, we can arrange to certify only that a subsequent flip of an addflip or a doubleflip is itself typical, so that the basic operations on typical classes in the Jacobian now become addition and doubling, with which we must also include a certified way of doing negation.

 In all the algorithms given below, if the algorithm fails, then it is possible to use the general methods that work for all divisors in~\cite{KKM,KKMAsymptotic}.
 This will produce a constant slowdown, since the linear algebra involves larger matrices, but is expected to happen so very rarely in typical applications that it can be ignored.